-Wi-Fi is a leauge of standards created by Wi-Fi Alliance.
-Wi-Fi gives the ability to connect network without any physical connection or cable.
-This makes Wi-Fi very practical, easy and popular solution for LAN or WAN network connections.
+Wi-Fi is a league of standards created by the Wi-Fi Alliance.
+Wi-Fi gives the ability to connect a network without any physical connection or cable.
+This makes Wi-Fi a very practical, easy, and popular solution for LAN or WAN network connections.
 Wireless connection ability creates some security problems for the Wi-Fi.
-In order to prevent security issues Wi-Fi Alliance created the WPS protocol.
-We will look in this tutorial how to use WPS to protect our wireless network.
+In order to prevent security issues, Wi-Fi Alliance created the Wi-Fi Protected Setup (WPS) protocol.
+We will look in this tutorial on how to use WPS to protect our wireless network.

 - Push Button

 - Near Field Communication